Directional derivatives of the singular values of matrices depending on several real parameters: Remark

 \section{Remark}

 In January 31, 2005, I wrote an e-mail to J.B.
-Hiriart-Urruty asking him whether his results in \cite{hiriart-urruty1995sensitivity} for real symmetric matrices kept true for complex Hermitian matrices.
-He forwarded my message to M. Torki \cite{torki:2005}, which answered me affirmatively.
-Moreover, Torki told me that his results in \cite{torki:2001} for second order directional derivatives and real symmetric matrices, were also true for the Hermitian case.
-Similar results were obtained by Lippert~\cite{lippert2005fixing}.
+Hiriart-Urruty asking him whether his results in \cite{hiriart-urruty1995sensitivity} for real symmetric matrices could be generalized to complex Hermitian matrices.
+He forwarded my message to M. Torki \cite{torki:2005}, who answered affirmatively.
+Moreover, Torki told me that his results in \cite{torki:2001} for second order directional derivatives and real symmetric matrices were also true for the Hermitian case.